 New year with something is always a good beginning for employees

 Compliance with the regulatory requirement is one activity which every business owner should take seriously.
 You have to comply with the laws and regulations of the country.Using Gambia as an example, you should generally remember the following legal requirements:

 - Usual monthly tax returns (VAT, Payroll, Pension funds etc) – if you are VAT registered

 - Renewal of business registration and permits

-- Renew car licenses, insurance papers and all contracts or permits that expires at year end.
+- Renew car licenses, insurance papers and all contracts or permits that expire at year-end.

 NB: You may require the service of an accountant or lawyer to perform some of these tasks, but with little more learning you can perform some of these by yourself.

-You get the concept; planning is very important tool in managing business.
-Hopefully this year end checklist will help many small business owners or consultants.
+Planning is an essential tool for managing a business.
+Hopefully, this year-end checklist will help many small business owners or consultants.

 What is next?
-So some love and care by sharing this article with other small business manager.
+So some love and care by sharing this article with other small business managers.

 You can be receiving this type of articles in your inbox.
 Just complete the form below.
-I will send you a free eBook on How to start a successful small business
+We will send you a free eBook on How to start a successful small business